 You can also convert a Live Photo into Loop, Bounce, and Long Exposure directly within the Photos app on iOS 15.
 When you capture a Live Photo, tap the little downward arrow next to it to convert it into Loop, Bounce, or Long Exposure.

-19. Announce calls and notifications in AirPods
+19. Announce notifications and boost conversation sound in AirPods

 In iOS 15, you can simply ask Siri to read all your notifications or tell you who’s calling.
 Another hidden iOS 15 feature that’s related to AirPods is the ability to boost conversation sound.